Walk in Cooler Parts: How Coolers are Made

-Whether buying a new or used walk-in cooler, they all share three core components:
+Whether buying a new or used walk in cooler, all walk in coolers share three core components:

-Together with ancillary parts like shelves, door closers, and other accessories, these components are tasked with keeping perishables (food, beverages, flowers, pharmaceuticals, etc.) fresh and a business's profits protected.
+Together with accessories like shelves, vinyl curtains, and other items, these core components are tasked with keeping perishables fresh and profitable.

 They consist of an insulation core with a protective finish and a locking mechanism.

-Panels consist of a four to six inch insulation core made of polystyrene or polyurethane.
+Walk in cooler panels consist of a 4" to 6" insulation core made of polystyrene or polyurethane.

 Polystyrene is a tightly-packed, closed-cell foam with a high resistance to moisture and a strong ability to retain R-value over its life.